All Episodes

 He was once pro-choice.

-Where is he gonna stand?
+Where is he going to stand?

 Well, we now know where he stands on Supreme Court justices, tax cuts, ending burdensome regulation, energy independence.